 An all-round sportsman, he played rugger as well as cricket, but it was in the latter sport that he made his name.
 As a schoolboy he was considered more for his seam bowling than his batting – he took five for 26 for Notts Under 16s v Northumbria at Uppingham in 1985.

 The following season he was so successful as an opening bowler for Notts Under 19s, that he won a place in the North v South game at Cambridge.

 In 1987 he made his debut for the County in the Second Eleven Competition and in 1989 joined the Notts playing staff.
 He proved the best all-rounder in the Notts second team that summer, with 692 runs and 22 wickets.
-His first-class debut came on June 17th 1989 v Cambridge University at fenner’s – his brother Kevin played in the same match.
+His First-Class debut came on 17 June 1989 v Cambridge University at Fenner’s – his brother Kevin played in the same match.

-In 1995 he topped the batting averages for Durham’s tour of South Africa, but after playing in the Durham Championship side through May, he missed the rest of the season and was then released
+In 1995 he topped the batting averages for Durham’s tour of South Africa bu, after playing in the Durham Championship side throughout May, he missed the rest of the season and was then released

 In 1996 he returned to Nottinghamshire and played for Thoresby Colliery as well as for Cheshire in the Minor Counties, with which side he won the Minor Counties Trophy.
 In 1999 he joined Heanor in the Derbyshire League and his batting was so outstanding that he was drafted into the Derbyshire Championship side for one game, in addition playing for the Notts Board XI.